 What to expect at a Pagan ceremony

-The ceremony starts with the blessing of the space.
-Whether that’s the burning of incense, ringing of bells, banging of drums, sprinkling of sacred water or tossing of flowers and herbs.
-These are commonly used as ways to drive out any negative energies.
+Firstly, the ceremony starts with the blessing of the space.
+This might include burning incense, ringing bells, banging drums, sprinkling sacred water or tossing flowers and herbs.
+This is done to purify the space and drive out any negative energy.

 Jumping over a broom can also be common practice.
 A broom in this instance symbolises a threshold – the line between the old single life and the new married life.
 Brooms can also symbolise the sweeping away old dirt of your past to start a fresh.